andyshep/CoreDataPlaygrounds/core-data-playground.md

 managedObjectContext.persistentStoreCoordinator = persistentStoreCoordinator
 ```

-The stack is now setup.
-Let's create a new `City` entity and insert it into the context.
-This is done by calling `insertNewObjectForEntityForName` on `NSEntityDescription` and including the name of our `City` entity and the context that should create (and own) the entity.
+The stack is now setup and ready for use.
+Create a new `City` entity and insert it into the context.
+This is done by calling `insertNewObjectForEntityForName` on `NSEntityDescription` and including the name of the entity and the context that should create it.
 This will return an `NSManagedObject` instance for our entity.
 We can the set attribute values on the entity using key paths.
 A typical app, with a more complex data model, may [create subclasses of `NSManagedObject`](http://stackoverflow.com/questions/7947458/why-exactly-would-one-subclass-nsmanagedobject) for specific entities and set attributes using instance variables instead of keyPaths.

 ```swift
 var city: AnyObject! = NSEntityDescription.insertNewObjectForEntityForName(GROEntity.City, inManagedObjectContext: managedObjectContext)